+This is

+(name and position)

+An emergency exists in the of the

+An emergency exists in the (Municipality) ē.

+For your personal safety, evacuation of of

+is necessary due to state which parts or whole)

+,

-This is (name and position) An emergency exists in the of the (Municipality) For your personal safety, evacuation of of state which parts or whole) is necessary due to The evacuation route to follow is (describe route to avoid danger) All evacuees are requested to report and register at the reception centre Reception Centres are located at: 1.
+The evacuation route to follow is 2

+(describe route to avoid danger)

+All evacuees are requested to report and register at the e reception centre

+Reception Centres are located at: 1.
 2. 3.
+4.

-4. If you are planning to stay with friends, advise the Reception Centre (Telephone #:) If you require transportation, go to the collection point in your area.
-If you are evacuating with your own car, please go via the collection point in your area to pick up people without transportation before going to the closest Reception Centre.
-If you are physically unable to go to the collection point, call to make arrangements for pick up.
+If you are planning to stay with friends, advise the Rece eption Centre (Telephone #:)

+If you require transportation, go to the collection point in please go via the collection point in your area to pick up closest Reception Centre.
+If you are physically unable to make arrangements for pick up. p people without transportation before going t to the

 NOTE: Ensure that you bring your medication.

 Collection points are located at: 1.
 2. 3.
+4.

-4. You will be advised when the emergency has ended, and it is safe to return to your homes.
-During the period of evacuation, the Police will provide security of your homes and businesses.
-For additional information, listen to radio and DO NOT BRING PETS TO THE RECEPTION CENTRE(S).
-BRING MEDICATION, BLANKETS, SLEEPING BAGS AND SPECIAL NEEDS ITEMS, IF POSSIBLE.
+You will be advised when the emergency has ended, a of evacuation, the Police will provide security of your house nd it is safe to return to your homes.
+During tomes and businesses. the period

+For additional information, listen to radio and

+DO NOT BRING PETS TO THE N E